 Getting married a little later in the morning?
 Treat guests to a wedding luncheon instead.
 A multicourse meal, with a salad, lighter lunch fare, and dessert, is an elegant and indulgent choice.
 Here, you could opt for more traditional wine pairings instead of brunch cocktails.
 Just look for wines that are lighter in both style and alcohol content (like a Gamay or Pinot Grigio), and save those heavy Cabernets for dinner.

-Here are six low-alcohol cocktails from our Spotlight on Signature Cocktails series that are perfect for serving up at a daytime or morning wedding.
+Need some inspiration to get started?
+Here are six low-alcohol cocktails that are perfect for serving up at a daytime or morning wedding.

 "Guatemalan rum plays nicely with the Italian apéritif Aperol for a slightly less boozy, slightly more fruity, and definitely more bitter sipper, ideal for serving poolside the day after the wedding." —Patrick, the Liquor Cabinet

 "This rosy riff on a French 75 incorporates 'jun'—a Tibetan style of kombucha fermented from wild honey—along with gin, grapefruit, and sparkling rosé.
 Light with just the right amount of effervescence." —Patrick, the Liquor Cabinet